sashinpivotal/cnd-instructor-lab-notes/cnd-instructor-notes.md

   'welcome.message' in value welcome.message"
   ```

-## Challenge Questions
+## Challenge Questions (testing related)

-1. What are the differences between unit testing vs integration
+-  What are the differences between unit testing vs integration
    testing vs end-to-end testing?
-1. In “pal-tracker” project, which tests are unit testing? integrating
+-  In “pal-tracker” project, which tests are unit testing?
-   testing or end-to-end testing?
+   integrating testing or end-to-end testing?
-1. Can you do “integration” or “end-to-end” testing as part
+-  Can you do “integration” or “end-to-end” testing as part
    of CI/CD pipeline?
-1. What are differences between `RestTemplate` vs `TestRestTemplate`?
+-  What are differences between `RestTemplate` vs `TestRestTemplate`?
-1. From unit-testing standpoint, why is it a bad practice to create
+-  From unit-testing standpoint, why is it a bad practice to create
    a dependency object inside your class using “new” keyword or even
    using factory (as opposed to getting it injected either through
    constructor method or setting method)?
-1. What is the another way of creating InMemoryTimeEntryRepository
-   bean other than using @Bean in the configuration class?
-What would
-   be pros and cons of each approach?
-1. What does SOLID (design principles) stand for?
-1. What are the examples of “Open for extension Closed for modification”
-   design principle in the “pal-tracker” project?
-1. When do you want to use `@SpringBootTest` vs `@ContextConfiguration`
+-  When do you want to use `@SpringBootTest` vs
-   for your integration testing that involves Spring application context?
+   `@ContextConfiguration` for your integration testing
+   that involves Spring application context?
-1. Why `TimeEntryControllerTest` code needs mocking while
+-  Why `TimeEntryControllerTest` code needs mocking while
    `InMemoryTimeEntryRepositoryTesting` code doesn’t?
-1. What is the difference between stubbing and mocking?
-When do you
+-  What is the difference between stubbing and mocking?
-   want use stubbing over mocking and vice-versa?
+   When do you want use stubbing over mocking and vice-versa?
-1. What is the reason controller TimeEntryControllerTest code
+-  What is the reason controller TimeEntryControllerTest code
    has “verify” method?
-1. If you have classes in a tree structure (for example, Class
+-  If you have classes in a tree structure (for example, Class
-   A has dependencies of class B and C and class B has a dependency D,
+   A has dependencies of class B and C and class B
-   in other words, class A and B has dependencies while class C has
+   has a dependency D, in other words, class A and B has
+   dependencies while class C has no dependencies),
-   no dependencies), which class do you want to do Unit testing and
+   which class do you want to do Unit testing and
    which classes you want to do integration testing?
-1. What about a class that depends on backing services such
+-  What about a class that depends on backing services such
    as database?
 How will you perform the integration testing?

+## Challenge Questions (non-testing related)

-1. What happens to the in-memory data when the application instances come and go?
+-  What happens to the in-memory data when the application
+   instances come and go?
+-  What is the another way of creating InMemoryTimeEntryRepository
+   bean other than using @Bean in the configuration class?
+   What would be pros and cons of each approach?
+-  What does SOLID (design principles) stand for?
+-  What are the examples of “Open for extension Closed
+   for modification” design principle in the
+   “pal-tracker” project?

 - In the case of testing respository's delete(..), why there is
   no training method? it is because respository's delete method